PotatohCode/clock_llm/README.md

 ## How It Works

 The system uses a Python script to read a list of features from a CSV file.
-For each feature, it sends the description to the OpenAI GPT-4 Turbo API with a specialized prompt.
+For each feature, it sends the description to the OpenAI GPT-4.1 mini API with a specialized prompt.
 The LLM then analyzes the text and returns a structured JSON object indicating whether geo-specific compliance is needed, the reasoning behind the decision, and any specific regulation mentioned.
 The results are then compiled into a new CSV file.

 ## Getting Started